-Prerequisites: Approval of Department Chair or Department Internship Coordinator
+Prerequisites: Approval of Department Chair or Department Internship Coordinator Notes: This course is Pass/Fail.

 IL 3602 - Illustration Internship Part II

 The IL Elective Internship program enables students to work with established art and design professionals specifically related to their academic and career interests.
 Under the direction of the department Chair, department Internship Coordinator, and the Office of Career+ Alumni Services, students are carefully evaluated to facilitate the best possible student/sponsor connection, and a planned program of activities is then coordinated with the professional internship sponsor.
 Upon successful completion of the internship program, students will have real-world work experience, preparing them for a career in art and design.